- Anglican Studies Guide to resources in Anglican studies at the University of Toronto Library.

-- Anglican Timeline Timeline of Anglican history from the earliest time to the present and includes biographical and other source information.
+- Anglican Timeline Timeline of Anglican history from the earliest time to the present.
+Includes biographical and other source information.

 - An Annotated Bibliography of Information Sources on Anglicanism available in Toronto